-The number of miles New Jerseyans drive for each dollar created in the economy (Gross State Product) has not changed significantly over the last decade.
+The number of miles New Jerseyans drive for each dollar created in the economy (Gross State Product) has declined significantly since 2013.

 Environmental impacts are minimized as a result of design, construction and use of transportation infrastructure.

 Greenhouse Gas Emissions from Transportation